elaforge/karya/doc/overview.md

 directories in the source tree:

 - fltk - Low level C++ to draw the GUI.
 Nothing much interesting here unless you like reading C++.
+But if you do, get in there and make it better, I'm no good at it.

 - Ui - The UI level has the data structures that hold the score, all collected in 'Ui.State.State'.
 They mostly correspond directly to what is visible in the GUI.
 This is what gets saved when you save a score.
+If you study the UI state and follow some of the links, you can get an idea for what a score actually is.

 - Cmd - Cmds take user input and transform the Ui state.
 This layer handles all user interaction.
 'Cmd.Cmd.State' is the non-score app state.
+If you study the Cmd state and follow links, you can get an idea of the various features supported.
+The UI state plus the Cmd state is all the state in the app, except the GUI state stashed in C++, so if you have a handle on those two then you have a good handle on the whole program.

 - Derive - The [deriver](derivation.md.html) interprets the Ui State and turns into into a stream of lower level events.
 It implements the "tracklang"